jonverg/354LiteratureReview/README.md

 ### Best Practices for Efficient Integration

 1. Use Python for High-Level Logic: Handle high-level model orchestration, preprocessing, and result visualization in Python for ease of use.
-Optimize Critical Kernels in CUDA: Write custom CUDA kernels in C++ for performance-critical operations to maximize GPU acceleration.
+2. Optimize Critical Kernels in CUDA: Write custom CUDA kernels in C++ for performance-critical operations to maximize GPU acceleration.
-2. Utilize Efficient Libraries: Use libraries like PyCUDA, CuPy, and Numba to harness GPU power without writing extensive low-level code.
+3. Utilize Efficient Libraries: Use libraries like PyCUDA, CuPy, and Numba to harness GPU power without writing extensive low-level code.
-3. Profile and Optimize: Regularly profile the integrated code using tools like NVIDIA Nsight and cProfile to identify bottlenecks and optimize memory usage and computation.
+4. Profile and Optimize: Regularly profile the integrated code using tools like NVIDIA Nsight and cProfile to identify bottlenecks and optimize memory usage and computation.

+## Influential Researchers and Resources

+### Influential Researchers

+- Ian Goodfellow, Yann LeCun, and Geoffrey Hinton: Pioneers in deep learning who have emphasized the importance of GPU acceleration and CUDA for training large neural networks.
+- Chris Olah: Known for his work on interpretability and visualization in deep learning, highlighting the need for efficient GPU processing.

+### Influential Articles, Books, and Libraries
+- Books: "Deep Learning" by Ian Goodfellow, Yoshua Bengio, and Aaron Courville.
+Discusses the importance of GPU acceleration in deep learning.
+- Research Papers: Articles on "High-Performance Computing in AI" and “GPU Programming with Python and C++” that explore CUDA’s impact on ML and LLM development.
+- Software and Libraries: PyTorch, TensorFlow, cuBLAS, cuDNN, PyCUDA, CuPy, and Numba.
+These tools provide critical support for integrating CUDA in ML development.